Solar tracker: Azimuth-altitude

-An azimuth–altitude (or alt-azimuth) dual axis tracker (AADAT) has its primary axis (the azimuth axis) vertical to the ground.
+An azimuth-altitude (or alt-azimuth) dual axis tracker (AADAT) has its primary axis (the azimuth axis) vertical to the ground.
 The secondary axis, often called elevation axis, is then typically normal to the primary axis.
 They are similar to tip-tilt systems in operation, but they differ in the way the array is rotated for daily tracking.
 Instead of rotating the array around the top of the pole, AADAT systems can use a large ring mounted on the ground with the array mounted on a series of rollers.
 The main advantage of this arrangement is the weight of the array is distributed over a portion of the ring, as opposed to the single loading point of the pole in the TTDAT.
 This allows AADAT to support much larger arrays.
 Unlike the TTDAT, however, the AADAT system cannot be placed closer together than the diameter of the ring, which may reduce the system density, especially considering inter-tracker shading.

 Construction and (Self-)Build

-As described later, the economical balance between cost of panel and tracker is not trivial.
+As described later, the economic balance between the costs of panels and trackers.
 The steep drop in cost for solar panels in the early 2010s made it more challenging to find a sensible solution.
 As can be seen in the attached media files, most constructions use industrial and/or heavy materials unsuitable for small or craft workshops.
 Even commercial offers may have rather unsuitable solutions (a big rock) for stabilization.
-For a small (amateur/enthusiast) construction, following criteria have to be met: economy, stability of end product against elemental hazards, ease of handling materials and joinery.
+For a small (amateur/enthusiast) construction, the criteria that must be met include economy, stability of end product against elemental hazards, ease of handling materials, and joinery.